peijiezh/concentrationgame/README.md

-# Fruit Flip - Concentration Game
+# Pair Flip - Concentration Game

-A web-based concentration game featuring fruit-themed cards with a pseudo-3D flip effect.
+A web-based concentration game featuring fruit-themed cards with a flip effect.

 ## Game Description

-Fruit Flip is a memory matching game where players flip cards to find matching pairs of fruits.
+Pair Flip is a memory matching game where players flip cards to find matching pairs of fruits in a countdown timer.
 When a match is found, the cards are replaced with new ones, keeping the game fresh and evolving.

 ### Features